-As an Amazon Associate and affiliate with other programs, I may earn revenue from qualifying purchases through affiliate links.
+As an affiliate with Amazon, Bookshop, and other programs, I may earn revenue from qualifying purchases through affiliate links.
 This does not affect the price you pay.
 Privacy Policy / Disclosures.
 This site is for educational purposes only.

 I once had a client who told me that when her son was young and started to have an asthma attack, she would massage his back.
 She was sure the massage saved them many trips to the emergency room.

-Here are just a few guidelines for child massage, adapted from the article "Touching the Future: Gentle Massage for Children" by Shay Beider of Integrative Touch for Kids.
+Here are a few guidelines for child massage, adapted from the article "Touching the Future: Gentle Massage for Children" by Shay Beider of Integrative Touch for Kids.

 Ask children if they want a massage, and do massage only with their OK.

 Understand how the bodies of children are different from adult bodies.
-For example, it's easier to overstimulate children, because they have more touch receptors than adults.
+For example, it's easier to overstimulate children because they have more touch receptors than adults.

 Be aware of the child's level of psychological development and explain massage in an age-appropriate way that the child can understand.